d8bauxit8/low-resource-protocol/README.md

 Besides that, I can not forget that in the MCUs I can only read bytes from the receiver register instead of bits.

+## Demo
+The demo software will be run on the PIC 18F45K22 microcontroller.
+In progress ... :pushpin:

 ## Version
 ##### 0.5.0